crossplane/crossplane/design/one-pager-cross-resource-referencing.md

 Note that we added `omitempty` rule to both fields, making them optional.

-This scheme has the following restrictions:

-* If none of `vpcId` or `vpcIDRef` are provided, result in an error
-* If both `vpcId` and `vpcIDRef` are provided, result in an error
+If both fields are provided `VPCIDRef` takes priority and overwrites `VPCID` with the resolved value.

 ### Project Blocking Dependency in Resource Status

+To show the status of resolving references of a resource, we add the new condition type `ReferencesResolved` to the existing Managed resources Conditions.
 Resolving a referenced attribute results in one of the following outcomes, ordered with higher priority:

-1. The referenced object is of a *different group/version*.
-In this case the status of the resource should show an error, with a message for more details.
+1. An error occurs during resolving references.
+In this case `ReconcileError` condition is added to resources conditions, and the resource is rescheduled for reconciliation.

 2. The referenced object *doesn't exist*, or is not yet *Ready*.
-In this case the status of the resource should be updated to `Queued`.
+In this case the resource will be assigned with a `ReferencesResolved` condition with `Status=ConditionFalse`, and its `Reason` listing the resources that don't exist or are not ready.
 Also, the resolving should be re-scheduled with a *long wait*.

 3. The referenced object is *Ready*.
-In this case the value for the referenced attribute is returned.
+In this case the resource will be assigned with a `ReferencesResolved` condition with `Status=ConditionTrue`.

 If two or more referenced objects have different outcomes, the status of the resource should be updated to the outcome with the higher priority.